French Language and Literature

 The Doctor of Philosophy (PhD) program is necessary preparation for a career in higher education in Canada and abroad which will include teaching and research at an advanced academic level.
 The PhD includes a combination of advanced seminars, field examinations, a high amount of embedded professional experience in teaching and research, and the presentation of the results of a significant contribution to the discipline in the form of an original dissertation.

 The PhD program engages students in a program of study and research in French literature approved by the department.
-At the beginning of their program, students meet individually with the Associate Chair, Graduate in order to determine course selection with the objective of ensuring that the student has a well-rounded program and broad knowledge of the discipline.
+At the beginning of their program, students meet individually with the Graduate Chair in order to determine course selection with the objective of ensuring that the student has a well-rounded program and broad knowledge of the discipline.

 Admission to the PhD program is available via one of two routes: 1) an appropriate master's degree or 2) direct entry with an appropriate bachelor's degree with high academic standing.